Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

 Nginx is fast, can handle a lot of connections, and is perfect as a load balancer.
 Using the `upstream` directive, we can also assign a group of servers, which nginx will forward requests to, based upon various rules we configure.
-It's streight forward, sits in the config, right along side our other virtual-host and port forwarding logic.
+It's straight forward, sits in the config, right along side our other virtual-host and port forwarding logic.
 In fact, it uses forwarding for servers as well as ports, using the `proxy-pass` directive inside of a `location` directive.

 We'll get into the specifics below.